Reuno92/typescript-exercism-helloworld/README.md

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.

+## Reuno92's Reflection
+_I use a argument with a default parameter.
+Passed this parameter in a variable.
+And return a message.
+It's possibly to pass this in variable too.
+And return this variable._

+J'ai utilisé un argument avec un paramètre par défaut.
+Passé ce paramètre dans une variable.
+Et retourner un message.
+Il est possible de le passer dans une variable aussi.
+Et de retourner cette variable.